Il Divo and Katherine Jenkins at The O2

 Photos: Bartek Odias

-For further information about Il Divo and future events, visit here.
+For further information and future events visit Il Divo’s website here.

-For further information about Katherine Jenkins and future events, visit here.
+For further information about Katherine Jenkins visit her website here.